adamvhstack/Solar-PV-Process-Capability-SPC-Automation/README.md

 ## What This Project Does

 In high-volume PV manufacturing, the difference between a profitable line and a scrap-heavy one comes down to how quickly you detect process drift.
-Manual SPC — pulling samples, hand-calculating X-bar/R values, taping control charts to a whiteboard — doesn't scale when you're testing 10,000+ modules across 10 parameters.
+Manual SPC, pulling samples, hand-calculating X-bar/R values, taping control charts to a whiteboard, doesn't scale when you're testing 10,000+ modules across 10 parameters.

 This project automates that entire workflow and answers the question every manufacturing engineer asks: **"Is my process capable, and where exactly is it drifting?"**

-The system generates realistic end-of-line flash test data (with both common-cause noise and directional special-cause bursts), computes Cp/Cpk and Pp/Ppk for every critical parameter, renders X-bar control charts with out-of-control flagging, and presents everything through an interactive dashboard — the same deliverable that would appear on a quality engineering team's monitor on a real production floor.
+The system generates realistic end-of-line flash test data (with both common-cause noise and directional special-cause bursts), computes Cp/Cpk and Pp/Ppk for every critical parameter, renders X-bar control charts with out-of-control flagging, and presents everything through an interactive dashboard, the same deliverable that would appear on a quality engineering team's monitor on a real production floor.

 ---